Iknowjackshit/Iknowjackshit/README.md

 - 👋 Hi, I’m @Iknowjackshit
 - 👀 I’m interested in Home Automation and beyond.
 - 🌱 I’m currently learning Python.
-Getting HA and roi 5
+Getting HA and rpi 5
 - 💞️ I’m looking to collaborate on nothing.
 I need to learn from you.
 - 📫 How to reach me here.
 - 😄 Pronouns: bleep/blop/blort